nextcloud/app_api/README.md

 3. **Reliable computing power.** The ecosystem is designed to solve resource-intensive problems.
    Developers can easily integrate complex computing functions, including advanced machine learning models, and run them on external hardware.

-4. **Community friendly.** The project aims to attract a diverse and broader developer community by creating applications in various programming languages and providing a well-documented, consistent and user-friendly API.
+4. **Community friendly** The project aims to attract a diverse and broader developer community by creating applications in various programming languages and providing a well-documented, consistent and user-friendly API.
    Community collaboration and contributions are encouraged to drive open source innovation.